Legendre form: Definition

 The argument n of the third kind of integral is known as the characteristic, which in different notational conventions can appear as either the first, second or third argument of Π and furthermore is sometimes defined with the opposite sign.
 The argument order shown above is that of Gradshteyn and Ryzhik as well as Numerical Recipes.
-The choice of sign is that of Abramowitz and Stegun as well as Gradshteyn and Ryzhik, but corresponds to the $\scriptstyle{\Pi(\phi,-n,k)}$ of Numerical Recipes.
+The choice of sign is that of Abramowitz and Stegun as well as Gradshteyn and Ryzhik, but corresponds to the $\Pi(\phi, -n, k)$ of Numerical Recipes.

-The respective complete elliptic integrals are obtained by setting the amplitude, $\scriptstyle{\phi}$, the upper limit of the integrals, to $\scriptstyle{\pi / 2}$.
+The respective complete elliptic integrals are obtained by setting the amplitude, $\phi$, the upper limit of the integrals, to $\pi/2$.